datashines/datashines.github.io/_posts/2019-02-28-Text-To-Image-Using-GANs.md

 ---

-Generative Adversarial Networks (GANs) are a popular variant of the generative class of netowrk models.
+Generative Adversarial Networks (GANs) are a popular variant of the generative class of neural network models.
 The fundamental principle behind a GAN model is a discriminator and a generator model working against each other (roughly speaking) thereby achieving the ultimate goal of fine-tuning the generator to facilitate generating meaningful, non-random data.